 The Board has a policy in place for the management of conflict of interests, which is the Integrity Code of the group.
 This Integrity Code is available on the website of the company.
-Board members submit, at least annually, their respective declarations concerning personal interests and is required at each meeting to indicate whether a conflict of interest may arise with a matter to be discussed.
+Board members submit annually, or alternatively as and when required, their respective declarations concerning personal interests and is required at each meeting to indicate whether a conflict of interest may arise with a matter to be discussed.
 The board can confirm that there are no material and enduring personal conflicts of interest noted from any member.